 If we are successful at pre-planning stage, we will then take our proposed sites to the Crofting Commission for registration.
 Once this procedure is completed we will be inviting expressions of interest from aspiring crofters.
 We have already had a large number of people coming forward who would like the opportunity to have a woodland croft, including many young families.
 All hopeful crofters will have to fill in an application form and each application will be measured against certain criteria, such as the benefit they might bring to the community, their current living situation and the plans they have for a woodland croft.

-A woodland croft is a registered croft with sufficient tree cover overall to be considered a woodland.
-It is subject to the same legislative framework as a regular croft but is different in that it needs to have a minimum of 80% tree cover.
-A wide variety of tree species can be planted, from elder to willow, to fit with the needs and aspirations of the crofter.
-This means that woodland crofts tend to increase the biodiversity of the forest.
+Each croft needs to have a minimum of 80% tree cover.
+A wide variety of tree species can be planted to fit with the needs and aspirations of the crofter, helping to increase the biodiversity of the forest.

-Houses on woodland crofts are subject to the same planning regulations as any other croft house.
-Using timber from the forest for the construction and heating of woodland croft houses makes sense in terms of cost, would limit environmental impact and would ensure that houses blend in to the surrounding woodland.
+Houses on woodland crofts are subject to the same planning regulations as any other house.
+SWMID will work with crofters to encourage the use of timber from the forest for the construction and heating of croft houses.
+This makes sense in terms of cost, limits environmental impact and ensures that houses blend in to the surrounding woodland.

 For more information about woodland crofts, visit the Woodland Croft Partnership website.